 The Landsat satellites provide an uninterrupted space-based data record of the Earth’s land surface to help advance scientific research towards understanding our changing planet.
 In this article, the authors look at how the use of data from Landsat satellites has evolved over time to become a cornerstone of global land imaging with broad societal benefits.
 They conclude that the Landsat archive is poised to shift into a more real-time monitoring capability to help further our understanding of a changing Earth.

 More than half of the Earth had yet to be accurately mapped at the time of Landsat 1’s launch in 1972.
-From the first downloads of data, many revelations appeared in the synoptic view of Landsat.
-Among these revelations, 1,200 miles of Antarctic coastline were redrawn, navigation charts were improved, a baseline map of the world’s glaciers was created and the positions and courses of many Amazon tributaries were amended.
+From the first downloads of data, many revelations appeared in the synoptic view provided by Landsat.
+Based on these revelations, 1,200 miles of Antarctic coastline were redrawn, navigation charts were improved, a baseline map of the world’s glaciers was created and the positions and courses of many Amazon tributaries were amended.
 The repeat coverage of remote regions also helped to map sea ice to aid shipping navigation routes around the Arctic.
-Landsat’s medium resolution and large field-of-view made it easier for scientists to discern geological lineaments and identify fault lines in remote locations, the latter of which made contributions to the then-nascent theory of plate tectonics.
+Landsat’s medium resolution and large field-of-view made it easier for scientists to discern geological lineaments and identify fault lines in remote locations, the latter of which made contributions to the then nascent theory of plate tectonics.

 Early Landsat satellites (1–3) carried a Return-beam Vidicon (RBV) instrument based on proven television-based technology and a newly developed multispectral scanner system (MSS).
 The MSS was the first space-based instrument to digitally encode Earth data, to obtain calibration data in orbit and to measure data in multiple spectral channels with sufficient geometric fidelity to allow meaningful comparisons between those channels.
 While images can be processed from the MSS’s digital data to conduct qualitative analysis like aerial photos, the potential to analyse satellite data quantitatively – i.e. quantitative remote sensing – was revolutionary.
 The MSS quickly proved itself in applications such as classification of vegetation types and boosted the adoption of digital satellite data for Earth observation, leading to the development of more advanced multispectral instruments.
 This process of digital image processing and statistical analysis of data would redefine modern passive remote sensing from space.

 With each new generation of sensors, the needs of the Landsat user community continued to drive requirements for improved spatial and radiometric resolution, spectral and temporal coverage, geolocation and calibration.
-Landsat 7 launched in 1999 with the Enhanced Thematic Plus (ETM+) that added a panchromatic band for increased spatial resolution and increased thermal band resolution from 120m to 60m.
+Landsat 7 launched in 1999 with the Enhanced Thematic Plus (ETM+), which added a panchromatic band for increased spatial resolution and increased thermal band resolution from 120m to 60m.
 In 2013, Landsat 8 was launched capturing around 750 scenes a day, an increase from the around 450 scenes a day on Landsat 7.
-The Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS) instruments on Landsat 8 have improved signal-to-noise ratio and radiometric performance enabling 12-bit quantization of data, thus allowing for more bits for better Earth surface land characterization.
+The Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS) instruments on Landsat 8 have improved signal-to-noise ratio and radiometric performance, enabling 12-bit quantization of data and therefore allowing for more bits for better Earth surface land characterization.
 While all Landsat satellites have collected calibration data onboard, Landsat 8 added a lunar calibrator to conduct onboard calibration using the moon like a photographer’s ‘grey card’.
 The evolution of Landsat sensors has consistently improved data quality while maintaining precise calibration and backward compatibility within the archive.
-The data in the U.S. Geological Survey archive from 1972 to the present can be confidently inter-compared, both spatially and radiometrically, thus the archive has confirmed Landsat as the cornerstone of global land imaging.
+The data in the US Geological Survey archive from 1972 to the present can be confidently inter-compared, both spatially and radiometrically, confirming Landsat as the cornerstone of global land imaging.

 The success of the Landsat programme has inspired the European Space Agency (ESA) Copernicus Programme Sentinel-2 satellite constellation, and a new generation of commercial satellite constellations like the RapidEye small-sats, SkyBox small-sats and Dove cube-sats.
 While these small-sat constellations provide higher spatial resolution and better temporal coverage than Landsat, they have a reduced spatial coverage per image and reduced spectral capability.
 There will continue to be a need for science-grade, rigorously calibrated satellites like Landsat, but there is an untapped potential to leverage the integration between Landsat and these new emerging technologies.